-We have a new guest conductor, Sing Rose (see Director page) and a terrific program for this season.
+We have a new guest conductor, Dr. Daniel Pyle (see Director page) and a terrific program for this season.

-We have started rehearsals as of Tuesday, January 16 at 7pm at the Unitarian Universalist Church in Ellsworth...but you can still join!
+We will start rehearsals Tuesday, January 15 at 7pm at the Unitarian Universalist Church in Ellsworth.

 For more information about joining the chorus, you may contact the ACS board president Michael Marion at 288-4884, or simply come to the rehearsal.
 Whether you’re a new or returning member, you’re encouraged to bring a friend!

 New members are always welcome, and no auditions are required.
 You need not be a trained singer to take part.
 Choristers will be provided with recordings of their voice part, and will have the opportunity to attend sectional rehearsals in addition to rehearsals with the full chorus.

 A new chorus member wrote: “It was such an honor to sing with ACS...It was so much fun; but it was so much more than that.
 It was a highlight of the year.”

 The Acadia Choral Society is a community chorus of forty-five to fifty members who come from far and wide—from Brewer to MDI to Bucksport, Franklin, and Thorndike.
 They are devoted music-lovers from all walks of life.
 The chorus performs at St. Saviour's Church in Bar Harbor on the first weekend in December and the first weekend in May, and at St. Andrew Lutheran Church in Ellsworth on the following weekend.